What Does a Financial Advisor Do?

 In a perfect world, the job of a financial advisor would be clear, the way we all know "airline pilot" means the person flying the plane.
 This world?
 Not so perfect.

-Put simply, financial advisors offer advice and services aimed at increasing clients' wealth.
-But advisors use a slew of different titles and often focus on disparate specialties, such as tax or divorce planning, and specific types of clients, such as entrepreneurs, athletes, young families, or people close to retirement age.
+Put simply, financial advisors offer advice and services aimed at helping clients reach their financial goals.
+But advisors use a slew of different titles and often focus on disparate specialties, such as investments, taxes or divorce planning, and specific types of clients, such as entrepreneurs, athletes, young families, or people close to retirement age.

 Maybe you see retirement approaching fast and want to make sure you're ready financially.
 Or you want to start a family but are in shock over how much you're expected to save for your kids' future college costs.
 Whatever your financial goals, it's important to find the right advisor for you.

 There's another consideration, too: Some people who call themselves advisors are salespeople, pitching products that put money in their own pockets.
 That can cost you, which is why it's best to work with a fee-only fiduciary advisor.

 “Fee-only” means the advisor makes money solely from a fee for services, clearly spelled out — not from commissions.
 They are working for you.
 “Fiduciary” means they put your interests first, ahead of their own, at all times.
 That's why, when looking for the right advisor for you, it's important to find a fee-only fiduciary advisor.

 “Fee-only” means the advisor makes money solely from a fee for services, clearly spelled out — not from commissions.
 They are working for you.

 Happily, you've come to the right place.
 We're here to help you do just that.
 Here's what we'll cover below: